-When should the £900 cost of living payments be received?
+When should the £900 cost of living payments have been received?

 The cost of living payments are spread out to ensure that financial support is received throughout the year for the households who need it most.

 The first payment should have been received by 17 May 2023 for people on DWP benefits, or between 2 and 9 May 2023 for people on tax credits, meaning all those eligible should now have received the first payment.
-The second payment, of £300, should be paid by 19 November, and £299 will be the third payment made in spring 2024.
+The second payment, of £300, should have been paid by 19 November, and £299 will be the third payment made in February 2024.